 In order to enable the taxpayers in identifying the tax period in which such adjustment should be reported, the return form is enabled with 'VAT Return Period Reference Number'.
 If the VAT Return period reference number at the top of the VAT return is Period '1' for any tax year, the taxpayer will include such adjustment in that tax period.

 Please note: since this is an annual adjustment, it will only be applicable from the beginning of 2019 onwards.
 The values included in the adjustments column can either be ‘positive’ or ‘negative’ values

-This is applicable only for assets consider under the capital assets scheme.
+This is applicable only for assets considered under the capital assets scheme.
 To be considered as capital assets, it should be a single item of expenditure of the business amounting to AED 5,000,000 or more excluding tax, on which tax is payable and which has estimated useful life equal to or longer than 10 years for building and 5 years for other capital assets.

-The input tax paid on the purchase of capital assets will be deferred over the period of use of such asset.
-The input VAT incurred will be adjusted over a period 10 ten consecutive years for buildings and 5 five consecutive years for other Capital Assets, commencing on the day on which the owner first uses the Capital Asset for the purposes of its Business.
+The input tax paid on the purchase of capital assets will be deferred over the period of use of such assets.
+The input VAT incurred will be adjusted over a period of 10 ten consecutive years for buildings and 5 five consecutive years for other Capital Assets, commencing on the day on which the owner first uses the Capital Asset for the purposes of its Business.

 If any of your capital assets are eligible for the Capital Assets Scheme, then the input tax incurred in relation to that capital asset should be adjusted in each tax year, according to the guidelines given the Executive Regulation for a period of either five or ten consecutive years depending on the type of capital asset.

 What is Accounting Diversity & the Reasons for Accounting Diversity?